Building peace requires gender equality

 Our Work

 Asterism's work is organized across three interconnected areas.
-Each is grounded in our relationships with women peacebuilders — and designed to serve their strategic interests, not substitute for their voice.
+Each is grounded in our relationships with women peacebuilders — and designed to serve their strategic interests, not substitute for their voices.

 Strategic Intelligence

-The landscape of who holds influence in efforts to build and sustain peace is changing.
-Asterism produces rigorous, usable analysis of this changing landscape — keeping these insights current and translating them into practical strategic guidance.
+Asterism Advising produces rigorous, usable analysis of the changing landscape, keeping these insights current and translating them into practical strategic guidance.

 Solidarity Infrastructure

 Women peacebuilders from local to global contexts consistently identify the same need: genuine connection with peers to share information and strategies.
-Asterism builds that infrastructure deliberately.
+Asterism Advising builds that infrastructure deliberately, working to ensure these spaces are reliable in the long term.

 Policy and Strategy

-The gap between institutional women, peace and security commitments and implementation is growing wider, not shrinking.
-Asterism advises stakeholders on how to adapt their approaches to the current reality — which means being honest about what is and is not working.
+As the gap between women, peace and security commitments and implementation grows wider wider, Asterism Advising provides expert guidance to stakeholders on how to adapt their approaches to the current geopolitical reality.

 About Asterism Advising

-Asterism takes its name from the star patterns that exist outside official constellation systems — recognized and navigated by those who know the sky, but absent from formal maps.
-The work of women peacebuilders operates in exactly this space: real, consequential, and largely invisible to the institutional frameworks that are meant to support them.
+Asterism takes its name from the star patterns that exist outside official constellation systems: recognized and navigated by those who know the sky, but absent from formal maps.
+Women peacebuilders often operate in a similar space that is real, consequential, and largely invisible to institutional frameworks.

 Asterism Advising's founder and principal is Dr. Sarah Taylor.
 For more than twenty years, she has worked at the intersection of women's rights and international peace and security — as an advocate, researcher, policy advisor, and practitioner.